CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 Then, looping on the elements of these lists, the user can change the default settings depending on his/her needs and for example fix a few orbital parameters while estimating a few propagation and measurements parameters.

+### Ephemeris based estimation

+Since Orekit 11.3 it is possible to perform ephemeris based estimation.
+The purpose of the ephemeris based estimation is to estimate only the measurement parameters.
+The dynamical parameter (i.e., orbital and propagator parameters) are not estimated.
+A typical application is the calibration of a telescope clock bias using precise GNSS ephemeris computed by analysis centers.

+To perform the ephemeris based estimation, the user must provide to the estimator an `EphemerisPropagatorBuilder` containing the ephemeris.
+Orekit automatically disable the estimation of the dynamical parameters.

 #### Parameters values changes

 Once everything has been set up, the `estimate` method of `BatchLSEstimator` is called.
 The least squares solver will